flowel1/apache-beam-python/README.md

 ### Prerequisites
 You need to have a project in Google Cloud with billing activated in order to run this script.
 You must also have IAM permissions to read from / write to the necessary Google Cloud Storage buckets and to submit jobs to Google Dataflow.

 The code is written using the Apache Beam SDK for Python.
-CAUTION: at the moment, **Python 2.7** must be used, since Apache Beam's version for Python 3 is still unstable.
+At the moment, **Python 2.7** must be used, since Apache Beam's version for Python 3 is still unstable.
 We expect this to change soon, since Python 2 will reach its end of life by January 2020.

 We advise that you use **Anaconda** to manage Python environments and **Spyder** as a development environment for your Python scripts.